RolandDreger/kirby-data-importer/README.md

 ### 3.3 Blueprint Subpages
-Pages with data from CSV file.
+Pages that are populated with data from the CSV file.

 #### subpage.yml